Shlomo Goren: Military career

-Goren's military career as an Orthodox Jew was characterized by a commitment to the Religious Zionist values of his youth.
-He volunteered for the Haganah in 1936, and served as a chaplain for the Jerusalem area following the outbreak of the 1948 Arab–Israeli War, during which he tested for and qualified as an IDF paratrooper.
+He volunteered for the Haganah in 1936, and was a chaplain for the Jerusalem area following the outbreak of the 1948 Arab–Israeli War, during which he tested for and qualified as an IDF paratrooper.
 Goren was also a chaplain of the Carmeli Brigade at this time.
-Immediately after the war, he engaged, often at great personal risk, in collecting the bodies of deceased soldiers to give them a proper burial.
-He strongly opposed the idea of separated religious and secular military units and worked for the integration of all IDF soldiers in the same units.
-He was the most prominent halakhic authority involved in rulings for religious soldiers regarding their military service.
-Goren was eventually promoted to the rank of brigadier-general.

 Following Israel's independence, Goren was appointed as the head of the IDF's Military Rabbinate with the rank of major-general, a position he held until 1968.
 He used the opportunity to help establish and organize the military chaplaincy's framework, streamlining processes to get soldiers accommodations for kosher food and prayer services.
 Goren personally wrote a new prayerbook to accommodate the different prayer styles used by various Jewish ethnic subgroups serving in the IDF.

+In October 1949, Goren was given permission by Jordanian officials to search the site of the four destroyed Gush Etzion communities in the aftermath of the May 1948 Kfar Etzion massacre.
+His investigation of the site located many bodies that had not been properly buried, despite the claims of Arab officials that they had been interred three days after the conclusion of the battle.
+An estimated half of the 100,000 Jewish residents of Jerusalem lined the path of the procession on November 17, 1949, in which the bodies of the victims were buried in a common grave on Mount Herzl, nearly 18 months after they had been killed by Arab forces.